All Episodes

 Because they weren't empowered to do their job.

-We're also doing things to lower the cost of energy, because of course, if we can lower the cost of energy, we're gonna make food and housing, groceries, everything else more affordable for American citizens.
+We're also doing things to lower the cost of energy because, of course, if we can lower the cost of energy, we're going to make food and housing, groceries, everything else more affordable for American citizens.

 And that really is, you're exactly right.

-That is the the two prongs of the Trump agenda.
+That is the two prongs of the Trump agenda.

-I want to ask about the economy in a second, but uh we saw uh Tom Holman.
+I want to ask about the economy in a second, but we saw Tom Holman.

 Talk about a force of nature.